Else (2025) review – A bizarre french body horror experiment

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain horror movie endings, and put out horror movie ranking lists.
-Today, we are checking out the French body-horror movie Else.
+Today, we are checking out Thibault Emin’s French body-horror movie Else.
 This did the festival circuit in 2024 but had its streaming release in May of 2025.

-When you were watching the, let’s be honest here, pretty enjoyable Body-Horror movie Together earlier this year.
-Did you just happen to think to yourself “Yeah, it’s good but I wish it was a lot weirder and a hell of a lot more French”?
+When you were watching the pretty enjoyable Body-Horror movie Together earlier this year, did you just happen to think to yourself “Yeah, it’s good but I wish it was a lot weirder and a hell of a lot more French”?
 No, of course you didn’t.
-Literally nobody on earth ever thought that which is something of a shame, really.
-Because that’s exactly what Else is.
+Literally nobody on earth ever thought that which is something of a shame, really because that’s exactly what Else is.

 The story follows an introverted man who falls in love with an extroverted woman.
 Only for the pair to find themselves in a harrowing situation when a mysterious epidemic that causes people to merge with their surroundings strikes the city.